roboticsdude60/clozd-coding-challenge/CodingChallenge2.md

 [] Somewhere in the UI, a user should be able to add a new custom empoyee field for a particular company.
 [] Somewhere in the UI, a user should be able to populate the values for the fields for a given employee in that company.
 [] Display any new custom employee field next to each employee on the single company page.

+## Getting Started
+Refer to `README.md` to get the app up and running